Upcoming Auctions & Exhibitions

 The biannual Modern Art marquee and flagship auctions are held in Hong Kong every spring and fall.
 In addition to these category-defining sales, the department is active throughout the year, executing private sales, selling exhibitions, silent auctions, single-owner auctions, themed auctions and online auctions.

 In 2018, the department strategically inaugurated stellar debuts of Western modern and postwar artists to the Asian market, generating a fervent response from the collecting community.
-Since then, it continues to feature works by Western masters such as Pablo Picasso, Pierre-Auguste Renoir, Wassily Kandinsky, Bernard Buffet, Georges Mathieu and Enrico Castellani, setting multiple artist records in Asia.
+Since then, it continues to feature works by Western masters such as Pablo Picasso, Alberto Giacometti, Pierre-Auguste Renoir, Wassily Kandinsky, Bernard Buffet, Pierre Soulages, Georges Mathieu, Enrico Castellani and Terry Frost, setting multiple artist records in Asia.

 Sotheby’s has spearheaded the market for Southeast Asian art, consistently setting new benchmarks for Indonesian, Indo-European, Singaporean and Filipino artworks, holding global record prices for Hendra Gunawan, Affandi, Srihadi Sudarsono, S. Sudjojono, Sudjana Kerton, Miguel Covarrubias, Chen Wen Hsi, and Georgette Chen, among other household names.
-A powerhouse for works from the Vietnamese Golden Age, Sotheby’s harnessed the recent surge in demand for such 20th century silk and lacquer artworks, attaining the top two record prices for Mai Trung Thu and Tran Van Ha in 2020 alone, in addition to holding artist records for Vu Cao Dam and Pham Hau.
+A powerhouse for works from the Vietnamese Golden Age, Sotheby’s harnessed the recent surge in demand and achieved 100% sold from the Madame Dothi Dumonteil Collection in 2021.
+Among the Vietnamese masterpieces from the collection, Mai Trung Thu’s Portrait de Mademoiselle Phuong fetched HK$24.4 million (US$3.1 million), smashing the World Auction Record for any Vietnamese work.
+In addition, Sotheby’s also holds world auction records for revered Vietnamese artists including Tran Van Ha, Vu Cao Dam and Pham Hau.

 We would be delighted to provide you with a free and confidential valuation.